zjunweihit/Compute/README.md

 # Compute
-Introduce some common compute stacks
+Introduce some common compute stacks.
+Verified in Ubuntu 18.04

 ## ROCm